origin-energy/java-snapshot-testing/README.md

 - Inspired by [facebook's Jest framework](https://facebook.github.io/jest/docs/en/snapshot-testing.html)
 - Fork of [json-snapshot.github.io](https://github.com/json-snapshot/json-snapshot.github.io)

+> ##The testing framework loved by ~~lazy~~ productive devs
+> - Tired of needing to `assertThat(foo).isEqualTo("bar")` again & again?
+> - Are you just wanting to ensure you don't break - for example - REST interfaces
+> - Are you manually saving text files for verification in your tests?
+>
+> Want a better way?
+> Then java-snapshot-testing might just be what you are looking for!

 ## Jest Snapshot Testing for the JVM
 The aim of this project is to port Jest Snapshot testing for jvm projects.

 ## Advantages of Snapshot Testing
 It's useful for deterministic tests.
-That is, running the same tests multiple times on a component that has not changed should produce the same results every time.
+That is, running the same tests multiple times on a component that hasn't changed should produce the same results every time.
 You're responsible for making sure your generated snapshots do not include platform specific or other non-deterministic data.